christinec-dev/SpriterNator/README.md

 ---

 # SpriterNator: Batch Sprite Animation and Library Tool
-SpriterNator is a Unity extension that simplifies the process of generating and managing sprite animations and sprite libraries.
+SpriterNator is a Unity extension that simplifies the process of generating and managing 2D sprite animations and sprite libraries.
 This tool addresses makes it easier to create, organize, and export sprite-based assets within the Unity ecosystem.

-SpriterNator helps reduce development time, allowing you to focus on the creative aspects of game development.
+This tool simplifies the process of generating and managing sprite animations and sprite libraries.
+It helps reduce development time, allowing you to focus on the creative aspects of game development.

 ---